jackwasey/icd.data/cran-comments.md

+I am submitting icd 3.4, icd.data 1.1 and a new pacakge nhds 1.0 simultaneously.

 This version needs icd >= 3.4 to build the documentation, and I am submitting an updated 'icd' package at this same time.

 Updated from initial submission with spelling correction in DESCRIPTION Title.